naninovel/docs/docs/api/index.md

 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">SfxPath</span> | String | Path to the sound effect asset to play.
-volume | Decimal | Volume of the sound effect. loop | Boolean | Whether to play the sound effect in a loop.
+volume | Decimal | Volume of the sound effect. loop | Boolean | Whether to play the sound effect in a loop. fade | Decimal | Duration of the volume fade-in, in seconds (disabled by default);  doesn't have effect when modifying a playing track.

 </div>